 Most married couples live together forever.
 However, there can be circumstances in which a long distance relationship may be necessary.
 Perhaps one of you has to move away for several months for work?
 Perhaps one of you is serving jail time?
 Or perhaps one of you has to look after a sick or elderly relative, while the other stays at home with the kids?

-A LDR is something that you should carefully discuss before entering.
+An LDR (long distance relationship) is something that you should carefully discuss before entering.
 Many marriages can still thrive long distance, however it depends very much on your circumstances.
-Below are some questions that will determine whether a LDR can work.
+Below are some questions that will determine whether an LDR can work.

 How long will you be apart?